jowo-io/next-auth-nostr-provider/README_TODO.md

 ### Secondary

+- tidy up endpoint and add validation and error handling
+- consider and improve error handling more generally. what can go wrong? how is that handled?
+- finish adding `pages.error` config options
+- look into JWT expire time and token api response fields
 - carefully run through the auth and data flow to look for bugs or oversights

+### Tertiary

 - add comments to functions
-- look into JWT expire time and token api response fields
-- tidy up endpoint and add validation and error handling
-- consider and improve error handling more generally. what can go wrong? how is that handled?
-- finish adding pages.error / pages.signUp config options
 - rename package to `next-auth-lightning` and point the `next-auth-lightning-provider` github to the renamed version

-### Tertiary

 - decide on terminology (avatar or image or picture)
 - add more example repos
 - add spinner to Loading component
 - open PR on `next-auth`
 - support multiple file types for avatar and qr
-- make the `storage.update` method optional
-- consider cleaning up old and unused lnauth session data that was created but never reached success state
+- consider how to clean up old and unused lnauth session data that was created but never reached success state
+- add `auto` color scheme that uses browsers dark/light settings
+- check if `theme.error` is used anywhere

 ### Readme

+- explain the flow / add a diagram showing user/api/wallet flow.
 - document the `UserConfig` options
 - explain how the storage methods work
 - custom login pages using `LnAuthLoginWrapper` and `LnAuthLogin`